|Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita onusta|

 by Michael Kuo

 Ecology: Mycorrhizal with hardwoods or conifers in diverse ecosystems (my southern Appalachian collections have been made under eastern hemlock; my Midwestern collections have been made under oaks); usually growing alone or scattered; summer through fall; originally described from "deeply shaded grassland" in Yonkers, New York; widely distributed from northeastern North America to the Midwest and Jalisco.
 The illustrated and described collections are from Illinois, Kentucky, and Vermont.

-Cap: 4.5-6 cm; convex, expanding to planoconvex or flat; dry or, when fresh, slightly sticky; bald and pale gray underneath soft, powdery, easily removed, dark gray warts (or less clearly defined patches, especially away from the center of the cap); the margin often adorned with veil fragments, not lined.
+Cap: 3.5–6 cm; convex, expanding to planoconvex or flat; dry or, when fresh, slightly sticky; bald and pale gray underneath soft, powdery, easily removed, dark gray warts (or less clearly defined patches, especially away from the center of the cap); the margin often adorned with veil fragments, not lined.